Stellaris-Immortal/retile/README.md

  ## Installation

  You can get SI from our [workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=1891758612).

-You can also install by cloning the repository into your mod folder (C:\Users\<Your Username>\Paradox Interactive\Stellaris\mods, by default on Windows)
+ You can also install by cloning the repository into your mod folder (C:\Users\<Your Username>\Paradox Interactive\Stellaris\mods, by default on Windows).
+After cloning the repository, move the retile.mod file from the retile folder up into the mods folder.